FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 ------------------------
 - toggle waypoint following (virtual copilot), only AFTER activation of route, or use "= a".

-Known problems 2.4.0 autopilot
+Known problems 3.4.0 autopilot
 ------------------------------
-- on engagement, magnetic and true heading modes bank into the opposite direction.
+- on engagement, true heading mode banks into the opposite direction.

 Known problems FDM
 ------------------